CavsUNCGaccount/UNCG-LFG/README.md

 - Display info next to group members ie. gamertag (Done)
 - Report functionality
 - Admin functionality
+- get rid of the local host logs
 - 3 powerpoint slides before hand to frame the demo
 - Refine presentation "Pre amble" and make it to where you are a user joinging a group relvant to your achievments.

 ## Stretch goals
 - Discord intergration